Friday, March 19, 2010

 look at you, beautiful

-eyes doves within your veil;
+eyes as doves from within your veil;

 your hair like the flock of goats